 The Lava Lamp Lab

-4) Add some glitter, seal the jar, and give it a good shake.
+Add some glitter, seal the jar, and give it a good shake.
 Move it up and down, end over end, and from side to side.
-Just like the salt, it moves to the bottom and back to the top again, only the glitter won’t dissolve so you can enjoy your lava lamp for weeks.
+Just like the salt, the glitter sinks to the bottom and back to the top again.
+Unlike the sale, the glitter won’t dissolve, so you can enjoy your lava lamp for weeks.

-4 Light your lava lamp by shining a flashlight through the back or the bottom of the jar.
+Shine a flashlight through the back or the bottom of the jar to light up the lava lamp.
 When the “lava” stops flowing, give the jar a shake to get things moving again.